-Although most recipes for simple roasted pumpkin seeds requires oil and cooking spray, pumpkins seeds are easy to make without both.
+Although most recipes for simple roasted pumpkin seeds require oil and cooking spray, pumpkins seeds are easy to make without both.

-Instead of drying them overnight like my mom did, I rinsed them and roasted right away.
+Instead of drying them overnight as my mom did, I rinsed them and roasted right away.
 I also used my Crisper Copper Pan.
 This way, the seeds could roast vented.